rusenask/keel-landing/install.md

 description: "Kubernetes service to automate deployment updates"
 ---

 Keel can run anywhere and will do its job as long as it can connect to your Kubernetes environment.
-Since you have (or plan to have) Kubernetes environment, this guide will show you how to deploy Keel on Kubernetes cluster.
+Since you have (or plan to have) Kubernetes environment, this guide will show you how to deploy Keel inside your Kubernetes cluster.

 Keel installation consists of: